Yurasb/test_automation/README.md

 This is my task for test automation

 ### requirements
-Project is optimized for running on Unix systems.
+Project is optimized for running on Ubuntu 14.04.
 Please, use virtual machine if it's needed.

 ### preparation
 At first, install needed libs -`pip`, `virtualenv` and `Allure CLI`: